LizCodeStories/Birthday-game/README.md

 Written in JavaScript, HTML5, and CSS3
 ## Play this game
 Want to play this game, feel free to [try](https://lizsalako.github.io/Birthday-game/)!
-## iPad or tablet friendly however not mobile friendly
+## It's also touchscreen
-Players can use their iPad and tablet devices to play since it's also a touchscreen
+Players can use their iPad and tablet devices to play.